 With the amount of research and development conducted in artificial intelligence, this list will keep growing!

 Tech giants like Amazon are at the forefront of the fantastic digital race, using AI to optimise and enhance almost every aspect of their business.
 Others are soon to follow suit; hopefully, you will too.
 If you're still unsure, here are some ways AI can help your business achieve new heights.

 Optimized Targeted Marketing

 A deep personalisation approach is possible with significant advancements in Artificial Intelligence (AI) and machine learning (ML).
-You can now zero in on precisely what your customers want while conveying the most effective messages by analysing large datasets to identify patterns in their purchase histories and other browsing material.
+You can now zero in on precisely what your customers want while conveying the most effective messages by analysing large datasets to identify patterns in their purchase histories and browsing material.
 Take the infamous Target Pregnancy Case Study, for example; it shows you how far AI has come and its limitless potential.